miaubonito/subsync/README.md

-# Subsync
+# SubSync

-This is MVP version of the app that I'm going to use to generate subtitles for YouTube (or any other) videos.
+The SubSync is a CLI application written in Python.
+In the MVP version of the app locally installed models will be used to transcribe videos and translate subtitles to another language.
+The main goal of SubSync app is to quickly prepare subtitles and their translations for YouTube videos.

 ## Run the project